We're rated ' Excellent ' on Trustpilot

 3. Create family friendly viewing areas

-Performance areas can cause a problem for families, where children can’t see over people and there’s a higher chance of them getting lost or injured.
+Performance areas can be too loud and busy for families.
+Children often can’t see over people and there’s a higher chance of them getting lost or injured.

-A family viewing area could involve something as simple as temporary raised seating to the back or side of the main audience.
+Consider creating a family viewing area which could involve something as simple as temporarily installing raised seating to the back or side of the main audience.

 4. Offer your audience a range of entertainment

 Music festivals are now displaying poetry, cinema, seminars and spoken word in an attempt to give festival goers a more rounded experience.
+Recently Glastonbury has taken up nursery rhymes and school assembly songs from before the millenium.
 Glastonbury has a theatre and circus area, whilst Reading and Leeds Festivals have battle rap competitions.

 Try to connect your audience through different mediums.
-Have an arcade section or a few sporty games on offer, there are plenty of entertainment to choose from.
+Have an arcade section or a few sporty games on offer, there are plenty of entertainment choices to choose from.
+Consider contacting a third party to increase the offering at your event.

 5. Make some camping zones noise-free areas

-One of the downsides of festivals is lack of sleep.
-Try to limit late-night volume by providing campaign zones a relative distance away from the event.
+One of the downsides of multi-day festivals is the potential lack of sleep.
+Try to limit the late-night volume by providing campaign zones a relative distance away from the event.
 Cutting the noise at night in some areas could make for a better day time experience.
+COnsider speaker placement and providing late night stewards.

 6. Take inspiration from hotels and offer a ‘porter’ service

-Anyone who has ever camped at a festival, especially a major one like Reading, Glastonbury or Download, will know that one of the worst parts of the weekend is having to carry your luggage from the car park to your chosen pitch.
+Anyone who has ever camped at a festival, especially a major one like Reading, Glastonbury or Creamfields, will know that one of the worst parts of the weekend is having to carry your luggage from the car park to your chosen pitch.
+Through mud, rain, gravel – not knowing where to go.
+Tent, rucksack, alcohol, folding chairs, sleeping bag, pillow… it’s tiring just thinking about it.
+It’s especially bad when the rain has been falling all night and you’re having to wade through a bog.

 Take this stress away by providing staff members to carry luggage for people.
-You could even provide them with trolleys of sleds so they’re not having to bear the load themselves.
+You could even provide them with trolleys of sledto make things easier.
+One man even brought his stuff in a modified wheelie-bin at the recent Glastonbury.

 7. Create convenience with an on-site shop